American Free Press

-The American Free Press is a weekly newspaper published in the United States.
-The newspaper's direct ancestor was The Spotlight, which ceased publication in 2001 when its parent organization, Liberty Lobby, was forced into bankruptcy.
-One of the paper's founders was Willis Carto, a white supremacist who promoted antisemitic conspiracy theories and Holocaust denial.
+The American Free Press is a far-right weekly newspaper published in the United States.
+Established in August 2001, the newspaper is the successor of The Spotlight, which ceased publication in July when its parent organization, Liberty Lobby, was forced into bankruptcy.
+American Free Press was founded a month later.
+It is similar to its predecessor in terms of content.